intercontinental-academia/intercontinental-academia.github.io/content/Blog/Jakub Growiec.md

 Curious about Jakub?

-**Jakub Growiec** is a Professor and head of the department of Quantitative Economics at Warsaw School of Economics.
+**Jakub Growiec** is a Professor and Head of the Department of Quantitative Economics at Warsaw School of Economics.
 He is an economist (PhD 2007) specializing in the theory of long-run economic growth and technological change, macroeconomic production functions, human and social capital.
-Professor and head of the department of Quantitative Economics at Warsaw School of Economics, he has published 30 articles in internationally respectable JCR-listed journals.
+Moreover, he has published 30 articles in internationally respectable JCR-listed journals.

 Interested to learn more?